 2. Contraindications for light therapy

-- People with certain skin conditions, such as lupus or porphyria, may have an increased sensitivity to UV light and may experience adverse reactions.
+- People with certain skin conditions, such as lupus or porphyria, may have an increased sensitivity to UV light and experience adverse reactions.

 - Individuals with a history of skin cancer or those taking photosensitizing medications may need to avoid UV light therapy altogether.

-Proper eye protection is crucial during procedure, whether performed at home or in a clinical setting.
+Proper eye protection is crucial during the procedure, whether at home or in a clinical setting.
 Prolonged exposure to UV light can potentially damage the eyes, leading to conditions such as cataracts or retinal damage.
 It is important to use appropriate eye protection, such as goggles or glasses specifically designed for light therapy, to shield the eyes from harmful UV radiation.
 Regular sunglasses are not sufficient for eye protection during light therapy.